The symptoms of pleural mesothelioma include:

 This information helps us determine the additional tests you need, which may include:

-- Fluid sample: We insert a needle into the mesothelium area where fluid is collecting and take a sample.
+- Fluid sample: We insert a needle into the pleural space, where fluid is collecting and take a sample.
 Pathologists evaluate the sample in a lab.

 - Video-assisted thorascopic surgery (VATS): We insert a tiny camera and surgical instruments through a small incision.
 The camera helps specialists guide the instruments to the suspicious tissue's location and take a sample (biopsy).
 Pathologists evaluate it in the lab.

-- Endobronchial ultrasound: After numbing your throat, we insert a thin tube (bronchoscope) to access the cancer.
+- Endobronchial ultrasound: After numbing your throat and/or intubation, we insert a thin tube (bronchoscope) to access the cancer.
 An ultrasound imaging device at the tip uses soundwaves to capture detailed images.
 You may need this test if your doctor is concerned the cancer has spread to nearby tissue (lymph nodes).

 Treatments for mesothelioma